Atomox/ExampleCode/Tutorials/docker.readme.md

 ## Docker-Compose.yml vs Dockerfile
 Containers and Docker-Compose each have their own file.
-A `dockerfile` exists for each container, while a `docker-compose.yml` file only has one per system.
+A `dockerfile` exists for each container/image, while a `docker-compose.yml` file only has one per system.

 A `dockerfile` is generally used when you're modifying an existing image, such as installing php, and adding plugins.
 If you're using an existing image, and not making changes, you won't need this (when using docker-compose).